davidballester/a-dirty-trail-webapp/public/narrations/the_stagecoach/upstairs/preStairsCombat.md

-She ran downstairs, but soon found people coming towards her.
+She ran downstairs, but soon found people coming up.
 Too many.
 She jumped out of the stairs and landed on her bed.

 The people got to her floor and spread out.
 There were three unknown faces, covered in hoods, and the girl was with them too.